jsmit8/Modules-for-NMP-MAP672-Course/module-10/lesson-10.md

 }
 ```

 But *Imprima* isn't a common font, so how do we know that the user's browser supports it?
-Before a couple years ago, we couldn't assume this, and webpages typically all supported the same set of common fonts.
+Before a couple years ago, we couldn't assume this, and web pages typically all supported the same set of common fonts.
 Fortunately, web fonts have greatly improved, in part thanks to  projects like [Google Fonts}(http://www.google.com/fonts), which make a wide array of web fonts available for use in web pages.

 To help make our web page display the type in *Imprima*, we follow the instructions for including it in our document: [http://www.google.com/fonts#UsePlace:use/Collection:Imprima(http://www.google.com/fonts#UsePlace:use/Collection:Imprima)].
 We've chosen the "Standard" method and linked to Google's style sheet within the head of our document, between our link for the normalize.css and our customer styles: